 Exploration and evaluation assets include acquired mineral use rights for mineral properties held by the Company.
 The amount of consideration paid (in cash or share value) for mineral use rights is capitalized.
 The amounts shown for exploration and evaluation assets represents all direct and indirect costs relating to the acquisition, exploration and development of exploration properties, less recoveries, and do not necessarily reflect present or future values.
 These costs will be amortized against revenue from future production or written off if the exploration and evaluation assets are abandoned or sold.
-The Company has classified exploration and evaluation assets are abandoned or sold.
-The Company has classified exploration and evaluation will be recorded using the unit-of-production method based upon estimates of proven and probable reserves.
+The Company has classified exploration and evaluation assets as intangible in nature.
+Depletion of costs capitalized on projects put into commercial production will be recorded using the unit-of-production method based upon estimates of proven and probable reserves.